★ (pronounced Blackstar) is the twenty-sixth and final studio album by David Bowie, released on January 8th, 2016 (Bowie's 69th birthday).

 - Eldritch Abomination: An otherworldly mass of tendrils appears at the end of the "★" music video.

-- Epic Rocking: The title track is nearly ten minutes long, while "Lazarus" is 6 and 1/2.
+- Epic Rocking: The title track is nearly ten minutes long, while "Lazarus" is 6 and 1/2, and "I Can't Give Everything Away" is almost 6 minutes long.

 - Face Death with Dignity: The album is essentially Bowie doing this, taking his impending death from cancer and turning it into a work of art.